-The improvement in physical function at week 16, was assessed using the HAQ-DI and SF-36 PCS.
-HAQ-DI is a self-assessment questionnaire of 8 domains (dressing and grooming, arising, eating, walking, hygiene, reach, grip, and activities); patients' difficulty in performing these activities is scored from 0 (without any difficulty) to 3 (unable to do).
-SF-36 is a 36-item, general health status instrument consisting of 8 health domains: physical functioning, pain, vitality, social functioning, psychological functioning, general health perceptions, role limitations due to physical challenges, and role limitations due to emotional challenges.
-The PCS ranges from 0 to 100, with higher scores indicating better health status.
+Improvement in physical function at week 16 was assessed using the HAQ-DI and SF-36 PCS.
+The HAQ-DI is a self-assessment questionnaire of 8 domains (dressing and grooming, arising, eating, walking, hygiene, reach, grip, and activities); patients' difficulty in performing these activities is scored from 0 (without any difficulty) to 3 (unable to do).
+The SF-36 PCS is a 36-item general health status instrument consisting of 8 health domains: physical functioning, pain, vitality, social functioning, psychological functioning, general health perceptions, role limitations due to physical challenges, and role limitations due to emotional challenges.
+It ranges from 0 to 100, with higher scores indicating better health status.